 The same should be true for brands that want to use social media effectively.
 The goal should not just be lots of likes on every post.
 Targeting the right audience with the right message will spur engagement.

-See some of the content LEAP Spark is creating (some of it featuring yours truly!) on our Instagram.
+See some of the content (spark) is creating (some of it featuring yours truly!) on our Instagram.